 The purpose of this policy is to establish incentives for the community to incorporate green building practices in projects within the City of Dunwoody.
-This policy recognizes three different areas in which sustainable concepts can be incorporated into Dunwoody buildings - green building certifications, incorporation of solar energy, and reduction and efficiency of water use through the WaterSense certification.
+This policy recognizes three-four different areas in which sustainable concepts can be incorporated into Dunwoody building projects - green building certifications, incorporation of solar energy, and-reduction and efficiency of water use through the WaterSense certification, and integration of pervious paving materials.